HIP-1137: Block Node discoverabilty via on chain registry

 * A node type.<br/>

-* This declares the type of discoverable node.
+* This declares the type of registered node.
 Examples might include

 * a block node, an rpc relay, or a mirror node.